 Join Our Public Health Improvement Program

-Volunteers work alongside local counselors and health care professionals, in a variety of remote locations, to help Ugandans stay healthy and make informed decisions about their health care.
+Volunteers work alongside Ugandan health care professionals, in a variety of remote locations, to help serve more people in less time.

 Volunteers in the public health improvement program join in on the work of their host organization.